-Further we have incorporated potential additional valuation declines of 5%-8% between H2 2023 and H1 2024, and depending on the magnitude of potential further value corrections, we expect the company to release at least $\in$ 4 billion capital from disposals between H2 2023 and year-end 2024, with proceeds earmarked to reduce gross debt.
-Accordingly, we expect Moody's-adjusted debt/assets to be between 50% and 55% (including the minority stakes sold to Apollo as debt adjustment) or between 49% and 53% if the cash position is normalised at $\in$ 800 million, because excess liquidity is solely earmarked to reduce debt.
-In our estimations, fixed charge cover will be between 3.0x and 2.5x, down from 3.4x as of September 2023, while net debt/EBITDA will be between 16.5x and 17.5x.
+In our ratio calculations, we have incorporated potential additional valuation declines of 5%-8% between H2 2023 and H1 2024, and depending on the magnitude of potential further value corrections, we expect the company to release at least €4 billion capital from disposals between H2 2023 and year-end 2024, with proceeds earmarked to reduce gross debt.
+Accordingly, we expect Moody's-adjusted debt/assets to be between 50% and 55% (including the non-controlling interests of investment vehicles managed by Apollo as debt adjustment) or between 49% and 53% if the cash position is normalised at €800 million, because excess liquidity is solely earmarked to reduce debt.
+In our estimations, fixed charge cover will be between 3.0x and 2.5x, down from 3.5x as of September 2023, while net debt/EBITDA will be between 16.5x and 17.5x.